$0 Quebec Adoption Quick-Start Checklist

 Why Civil Law Makes Quebec Adoption Unique

 The rest of Canada operates under the English Common Law tradition, where adoption is a creature of statute — a law passed by a legislature, interpreted by courts, and amendable by regulation.
 Quebec's Civil Law tradition works differently.
 The CCQ is the foundational document; every adoption must pass through it.
-Complementary statutes like the Youth Protection Act (Loi sur la protection de la jeunesse, or LPJ) and the International Adoption Act fill in administrative details, but the CCQ defines what adoption is at the level of personhood.
+Complementary statutes like the Youth Protection Act (Loi sur la protection de la jeunesse, or LPJ) and the Act to implement the Convention on Protection of Children and Co-operation in Respect of Intercountry Adoption (chapter M-35.1.3) fill in administrative details, but the CCQ defines what adoption is at the level of personhood.

 This has a practical consequence: a family researching adoption in Ontario is reading the wrong laws.
 Concepts that seem similar — "home study," "placement," "finalization" — mean something specific and distinct in the Civil Law context.

-The CCQ also introduced the concept of the projet parental (parental project) under Article 538.
-This allows filiation to be established based on shared intention rather than biology alone — a framework that encompasses adoption, assisted procreation, and, following major 2023/2024 reforms, regulated surrogacy.
+The CCQ also recognizes the projet parental (parental project) under Article 538.
+This allows filiation to be established based on shared intention in contexts such as assisted procreation and regulated surrogacy; adoption has its own provisions in the CCQ.

 The Two Forms of Adoption Under the CCQ

 The 2017 reform known as Bill 113 (Act to amend the Code civil and other legislative provisions as regards adoption and the disclosure of information) fundamentally restructured Quebec adoption by creating a dual regime.
-Every adoptive family must choose a path.
+The court determines which form applies to the case, so families should understand the distinction early.

 Adoption plénière (Full Adoption) is the traditional and most common form.
 When a court grants adoption plénière, the child's pre-existing filiation is completely and irrevocably severed.
 The original act of birth is replaced by a new one listing only the adoptive parents.
 The child becomes, in law, as if born to the adopters.
 Inheritance rights transfer entirely to the new family.
 This judgment cannot be reversed.